 All proposals should be submitted to email@example.com by Jun 30, 2023 (Japan Time).

 For organized panels, please submit the following in MS Word format:

-- Full names (surname in CAPITAL letters), affiliations (including Department) and email addresses of 3 to 4 members of the panels and indicate one as the chair
+- Full names (the surname in CAPITAL letters), affiliations (including Department) and email addresses of 3 to 4 members of the panels and indicate one as the chair

 - A 250-word (maximum) abstract for the panel

-- A 250-word (maximum) abstract for each papers of the panel
+- A 250-word (maximum) abstract for each paper of the panel

 - Research interests